 - Offer affinity brand rewards to heighten customer engagement and create positive brand associations.
 Insurers should consider partnering with companies that provide related services or products like gas stations, oil change shops and repair shops.
 Progressive Insurance does this well, offering the instant benefit of repair shop speed and quality upon enrollment.

 - Combine technology and rewards to streamline the customer experience.
 Encouraging customers to self-serve online and via use of a mobile application makes claims less costly for insurers, as it frees up customer service resources to engage in higher-value interactions.
 Online and mobile channels allow for increased customer engagement and greater convenience across all touchpoints in the customer journey.
 Mobile engagement will enable easier cross-sell and up-sell, and will also facilitate the integration of rewards.

 In summary, it is imperative that loyalty marketers in the insurance industry maximize Perceived Value and optimize key customer experiences to drive retention.
 Designing and implementing the right Earn Model is critical in this industry where rewards programs are standard practice and increases in the customer’s perceived value often yield the greatest return on marketing investment.

 About the Author

-Clay Walton-House serves as Managing Director of Integrated Loyalty Services at PK.
+Clay Walton-House serves as managing director of Integrated Loyalty Solutions at PK.
 He helps Fortune 500 companies create and implement new customer engagement strategies that accelerate growth and build loyalty.
 His expertise lies in understanding consumer behavior and translating it into actionable customer insights.
 Clay has a proven track record of successful loyalty program design and optimization, helping uncover ways to build retention and loyalty strategies into a company’s broader business model.Tags: Customer rewards, Earn models, Insurance, Loyalty program